DedRec/Mars-Rover-Search-and-Sample-Return-Project/README.md

 ```
 python drive_rover.py
 ```
-Then launch the simulator and choose choose "Autonomous Mode", Rover will start by driving itself and showing a map showing navigable terrain, obstacles and rock sample locations
+Then launch the simulator and choose choose "Autonomous Mode", Rover will start by driving itself and showing a map that shows navigable terrain, obstacles and rock sample locations